BUSINESS AND PROFESSIONAL (B&P) CAUCUS OF THE CALIFORNIA DEMOCRATIC STATE CENTRAL COMMITTEE BY LAWS

 A statewide conference of the Business and Professional Caucus may be called annually in any of the methods and manners set forth in Section 2. of this Article III, at a time and place to be determined by the Executive Committee of the Caucus.

-Business and Professional Caucus meetings shall be open to all registered Democrats.
+Business and Professional Caucus meetings shall be open to all registered Democrats, and shall comply with the then-applicable open meetings policy adopted by the California Democratic Party’s Rules Committee.

 Notice of the agenda for all Business and Professional Caucus regular meetings shall be emailed (where consent to email notice has been provided) or, otherwise, mailed to each member at the email or mailing address on file with the Caucus and shall be posted at least 10 days in advance on social media sites and Caucus websites, if available.